zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 1. Add PPT entries to the system PARMLIB:

     a.
 The Cross Memory Server and its auxiliary address spaces must run in key 4 and be non-swappable.
-For the server to start in this environment, you must add PPT entries for the server and address spaces to the SCHEDxx member of the system PARMLIB.
-To add PPT entries, you can issue the following commands:
+For the server to start in this environment, add the following PPT entries for the server and address spaces to the SCHEDxx member of the system PARMLIB.

     ```
     PPT PGMNAME(ZWESIS01) KEY(4) NOSWAP